The normal spine and the effects of aging

 Ankylosing spondylitis (AS) is a form of arthritis that’s associated with long-term inflammation of the spinal joints, also called vertebrae.
 The condition can cause back pain, hip pain, and stiffness.
 It can also affect a person’s mobility.

-The spine is designed to protect the vulnerable nerves of the spinal cord.
+Your spine is designed to protect the vulnerable nerves of your spinal cord.
 Like interlocking puzzle pieces, the bones of the vertebral column fit together perfectly.
 This allows for flexibility without compromising spinal cord protection.

 The effects and progression of ankylosing spondylitis

 AS mostly affects the spine and sacroiliac joints (SI).
-There are two SI joints on either side of the spine in the pelvis.
+There are two SI joints on either side of the spine in your pelvis.

 How ankylosing spondylitis can restrict movement

 In this comparison, the vertebrae of the lower spine have fused together.
-This makes it difficult for the affected person to bend backward and forward.
+This makes it difficult for to bend backward and forward.

 People with AS may awaken very stiff and find it difficult to sit or stand for extended periods of time.
 Doctors may prescribe physical therapy and exercise, especially swimming.
-Some physicians believe that maintaining good posture may help prevent a fused or curved spine.
+Some believe that physical activity that promotes range of motion may prolong flexibility.
+When fusion of the spine occurs, maintaining good posture may help to avoid extreme stooping.

 Treating ankylosing spondylitis